14 best Fairy-type Pokemon ranked: Togekiss, Sylveon, Zacian & more

 The best Fairy-type Pokemon are able to switch things up between cute and deadly, so we’ve rounded up the strongest ones that you need on your team in games like Pokemon Scarlet & Violet, Sword & Shield, and even Pokemon Go.

-They may not be as common as Water and Fire-types, and they may not be as well-rounded as Normal-types, but it’s definitely worth your time seeking out a strong set of Fairy-type Pokemon as they can be a powerful asset.
+They may not be as common as Water and Fire-types within the franchise, and they may not be as well-rounded as Normal-types, but it’s definitely worth your time seeking out a strong set of Fairy-type Pokemon as they can be a powerful asset.

 Perhaps most importantly, these are well-known Dragon killers.
 Before they were introduced in Gen VI, Dragon-types were widely considered to be the most powerful – but vulnerability to Fairy Pokemon puts a kink in their armor.

 Not all of them are going to be worth your time, though, and there are a few duds hidden among the gems, so let’s look at the best Fairy Pokemon that are worth taking the time to catch and level up.